browserengineering/book/book/chrome.md

         self.load(url)
 ```

-Note that because we we use the current URL to resolve relative URLs
+Note that relative URLs are relative to the page the browser is
-in links.
+currently looking at.

 Try the code out, say on this page---you could use the links at the
 top of the page, for example.
-Our toy browser now sufficies to read
+Our toy browser now suffices to read
 not just a chapter, but the whole book.

 Browser chrome